ArjanteMarvelde/uSDR-pico/README.md

 For calculating filters I have used the free software from Iowa Hills (http://www.iowahills.com/8DownloadPage.html)
 I also used the online FIR filter calculator T-Filter (http://t-filter.engineerjs.com/)

+# Copyright notice
+The code and eletronic designs as well as the implementations presented in this Git can be copied and modified freely for non-commercial use.
+Utilisation for commercial purposes is allowed as well, as long as a reference to the original source is included in the product.